keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/jenkins/index.md

 keywords: [0.16.x-integration]
 ---

-With a Jenkins integration, you can call existing pipelines from Keptn.
+With a Jenkins integration, you can call existing Jenkins Pipelines from Keptn.
 In addition, with the optional [keptn-jenkins-library](https://github.com/keptn-sandbox/keptn-jenkins-library/) you can even provide information back to Keptn (e.g., `test.finished` with `result=fail`).

 *Note*: The instructions on this page assume that you do **not** have `jmeter-service` installed.